 U.S. Open: 2017.

 Comment: The USGA became smitten with the grand scale of Erin Hills early on, consulting with architects Dr. Michael Hurdzan, Dana Fry and Ron Whitten, from the beginning.
-Tinkering was constant in the early days, so it will be interesting to hear what the pros think after a week playing and walking such an Irish-inspired, treeless site.
+Tinkering was constant in the early days on the Irish-inspired, treeless site.

 19. Royal Cinque Ports, Deal, England

 Open Championships: 1909 (John Henry Taylor), 1920 (George Duncan).

 Comment: The links many call "Deal" lost Open Championships in 1938 and 1949 when a sea surge flooded the links.
 A large seawall built in the 1970s protects the layout but also stole some of its views of the water.